Travels With My Lovers

 PRESS RELEASE

-DESPERATE HOUSEWIFE’S Self-Discovery Chronicled in Debut Book, Travels With My Lovers
+Single Mom's Self-Discovery Chronicled in Debut Book, Travels With My Lovers

 Drawing on her journals written while traveling in Europe both solo and with her children, Miner penned her novel with a dual goal: first, to entertain; and second, to speak to all generations of women, past, present, and future, and encourage them to express their emotional freedom.